 Look for Team Leaders as Proponents

-Identify a known well-structured team.
+Identify a known well-organized team.
 And make sure its team leader is willing to support your undertaking and resource planning methods.
-You need a template by which all involved can be guided.
+You need a template that can be used by everyone.
 Ideally, you will not start by creating this template in Excel.
-Instead, use the suitable team leader tool of your choice.
+Instead, use a suitable resource management tool for team leaders.
 In this way, you point your colleagues in the right direction from the get-go.

 Define the planning granularity in weeks or months.
 Planning in quarters tends to be too rough; days are usually too detailed.
 This mostly depends on the duration of tasks and the planning intervals.